Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ### "Drafts" Folder

 After all of the above, I realised that although they weren't being *published* to the site, anything in my vault that wasn't being specifically targeted by the `.gitignore` file *was* still available for anyone willing to do a little digging around on the [GitHub repo](https://github.com/Doghouse-Mike/my-notes).
 That was a bit of an ["oh shit"](https://www.theatlantic.com/politics/archive/2025/03/trump-administration-accidentally-texted-me-its-war-plans/682151/) moment.
-It might be a bit back-asswards, but they way I've got around that is defaulting to all new notes (and 99% of my pre-existing notes) living inside the "Drafts" folder, and that being in the `.gitignore` file.
+It might be a bit back-asswards, but they way I've got around that is defaulting to all new notes (and 99% of my pre-existing notes) being created inside the "Drafts" folder, and that also being listed in the `.gitignore` file.
 That way any sync/push/etc commands won't even look at that folder.
 All that data is there and kept in sync across *my* devices, but doesn't leave them or end up on the public internet for blackmail/corporate espionage/national security breaches.
 Perfect.

 Anything I want to publish gets the `Publish: TRUE` property, and moved to the root Obsidian folder (or one of the published subfolders if appropriate).